-Brian Russ Law, Inc. is a United States trademark law office centered on helping businesses build and protect their brands.
-We understand the need to distinguish your brand from your competitors.
-A small business owner and serial entrepreneur, lawyer Brian gets the worries of small business owners and how securing brand protection is vital when setting your business apart from the competition.
-Brian works with companies throughout the United States of America work through common branding issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
+Brian Russ Law, Inc. is a United States trademark law office centered on helping corporations build and protect their brands.
+We understand the need to differentiate your brand from your competition.
+A small business owner and serial entrepreneur, lawyer Brian recognizes the difficulties of small business owners and how securing brand protection is vital when setting your business apart from the competition.
+Brian works with businesses throughout the United States work through common brand issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
 If you’re looking for top-notch trademark legal support in Greenwood, Colorado, then you’ve come to the right place.

 Greenwood’s Trademark Attorney

 A trademark lawyer is someone with experience in trademark registration, protection, and litigation support who regularly works with creatives.
 Trademark attorneys typically have experience in the entire trademark lifecycle from the critical clearance search all the way through litigation support.
 When choosing a lawyer to protect you’re the brand of your company, make sure to work with a lawyer who has no problem working in Greenwood, like Brian Russ Law, Inc.

 How Can a Trademark Lawyer Support Your Business?